Pre-perihelion evolution of the NiI/FeI abundance ratio in the coma of the interstellar comet 3I/ATLAS. From extreme to normal: FeI line detection and production rate measurements

+While NiI lines were observed in the spectra obtained before August~28 and detected as far as 3.88 au \citep[][see also Table~\ref{tab:data1}]{Rahatgaonkar2025}, FeI lines were only detected in the spectra obtained on August~28 with UVES, and after that date when the comet was at $r_h \leq 2.64$ au.
+Some of the brightest FeI lines are shown in Fig.~\ref{fig:spec}.
+After August 28, the lines steadily intensified, and new ones emerged (Figs.~\ref{fig:spec_ni} and~\ref{fig:spec_fe}).

-The intensities of unblended FeI and NiI emission lines were measured in the different spectra and compared to the intensities computed with a dedicated fluorescence model to derive FeI and NiI column densities.
-The procedure is described in detail in \citet{Manfroid2021}.
-To compute the production rates from the column densities, we assume that the emission line surface brightness decreases as $p^{-1}$, where $p$ is the projected nucleocentric distance, as observed in solar system comets \citep{Manfroid2021,Hutsemekers2021}, and in 3I itself (Fig.~\ref{fig:rp} and Sect.~\ref{sec:results}).
+The intensities of unblended FeI and NiI emission lines were measured in the UVES and X-shooter spectra for each epoch, and compared to the intensities computed with a dedicated fluorescence model to derive the FeI and NiI column densities.
+This model, described in detail in \citet{Manfroid2021}, considers a large number of transitions and atomic levels for both the FeI and NiI atoms.
+Since FeI and NiI lines are also present in absorption in the solar light that irradiates the cometary atmosphere, the excitation can strongly depend on the Doppler shift between the comet and the solar spectra.
+Therefore, the high-resolution structure of the solar spectrum and the relative velocity between the comet and the Sun must be considered.

+A comparison of observed and computed line intensities for FeI and NiI is shown in Fig.~\ref{fig:model}, for two epochs.
+The ratio $I_{\rm obs}/I_{\rm mod}$ gives the atomic column density \citep{Manfroid2021}.
+Although there is clearly some dispersion between the individual measurements, the average of the intensity ratios is well defined for both atomic species.
+The difference of the average values gives the NiI/FeI abundance ratio, which is clearly higher on August 28 than on September 12 (see also Table~\ref{tab:data1}).

+One important characteristic of the FeI and NiI emission lines is their short spatial extent.
+In spectra obtained for comets 103P/Hartley2 and 46P at geocentric distances of 0.17 and 0.09 au, respectively, the surface brightness was found to be inversely proportional to the projected distance from the nucleus, $p$ \citep{Manfroid2021,Hutsemekers2021}.
+Such a spatial profile indicates that the FeI and NiI atoms originate at small nucleocentric distances, either directly ejected from the surface of the nucleus or released from a short-lived parent.
+As is shown in Fig.~\ref{fig:rp}, a similar profile is observed for comet 3I.

+Assuming that the emission line surface brightness decreases as $p^{-1}$ for both NiI and FeI, production rates were computed from the column densities according to the formulae given in \citet{Manfroid2021}.
+We assumed a constant ejection velocity, $v$ = 0.85 $r_h^{-0.5}$ km s$^{-1}$ \citep{Cochran1993}.
 The resulting production rates and abundance ratios are given in Table~\ref{tab:data1}, together with the number of lines used in the analysis.
+The NiI production rates measured for the first X-shooter dataset are in good agreement with those reported in \citet{Rahatgaonkar2025}, although they are slightly smaller due a more conservative measurement of the line intensities.
+Since NiI and FeI were simultaneously observed, abundance ratios can be derived from either column densities or production rates.